ruissouw/servihub-new/README.md

 ### Edit View (Customers)
 - Customers are taken to the same form page except with the fields pre filled in
 - Simply drag and drop the desired date/timeslot
+- Note that if the booking was approved before, it will be pending again

 ### Make Bookings (Customers)
 - Firstly, select the service you wish to book